Update: I do not use this system anymore, but this article may still be helpful.

 My haskell's dependencies (including Hakyll) are written in a

-.cabal file.
-Then it’s easy:
+Then it's easy:

 cabal sandbox initto initialize the sandbox